thiagovscoelho/hexagram_calculator/README.md

 ### Line relations: correctness, holding together, correspondence

-These per‑line diagnostics are classic interpretive aids:
+These per‑line diagnostics are classic interpretive aids (Hacker, *Handbook*, pp. 13–14):

 - **Correctness**: A line is correct if it is yang (1) in position 1, 3, or 5 or if it is yin (0) in position 2, 4, or 6.
 All lines in 63 ䷾ 101-010 *Already Across the River* are correct; all lines in 64 ䷿ 010-101 *Not Yet Across the River* are incorrect.
 - **Holding together**: This is a relation which is only defined between successive lines (1 and 2, or 2 and 3, or 3 and 4, or 4 and 5, or 5 and 6).
 Successive lines are said to hold together if they are opposites, i.e., one of them is yin (0) and the other yang (1).